 The lap that riders complete before returning to their positions on the starting grid ready for the actual start of the race.

 Rider permitted to take part in a specific championship race meeting.
-Each Event host Federation may nominate 4 wildcard entries for WSBK and WSS and 2 entries for the STK classes.
+Each Event host Federation may nominate 4 wildcard entries for WorldSBK and WorldSSP and 2 entries for the STK1000 class.
 DWO can nominate further “one event” riders.